Originally published June 5, 2023

 If a biopsy has diagnosed PCa, appropriate patients may choose a focal therapy because they don’t want to risk urinary or sexual after effects, and they don’t want to live with the uncomfortable idea of cancer growing in their bodies.
 There are also patients who are good AS candidates, and who are not made anxious at the notion of PCa in their bodies, who see focal treatment as a way to extend AS in hopes of never needing a radical treatment.

 We are not claiming that this approach is for everyone—far from it, since physically, psychologically, and lifestyle-wise each patient’s PCa has unique characteristics that must be identified.
-But it must be acknowledged that in the hands of an experienced practitioner of mpMRI detection, diagnosis, and image-guided tumor destruction, focal therapy is a recognized treatment choice for the right patients.
+But it must be acknowledged that in the hands of an experienced practitioner of mpMRI detection, diagnosis, and image-guided tumor destruction, focal therapy is increasingly seen as a proper standard of care for the right patients.
 It is our hope that in the near future, Ms. Span (or a colleague of hers) would devote their investigative reporting to present all sides of focal treatment.
 At the Sperling Prostate Center, we offer three methods of focal therapy.
 For us, that’s all the news that’s fit to print.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
 Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.